sarjarapu/opsmanager-in-docker/README.md

 # Ops Manager in Docker Containers

-> CAUTION: Do not use this `Production` environment.
-This option is not supported by the Technical Support Engineers of MongoDB
+> CAUTION: Do not use this in your `Production` environment.
+These custom built docker images/containers will not be supported by the MongoDB Technical Support Engineers.

 ## How to run

-Deploy the Ops Manager in a docker containers using the following commands.
-The process usually takes about 4-5 min for the initialization of the Ops Manager for the very first time.
+To deploy the Ops Manager in a docker containers using the following commands.
+The process usually takes about 4-5 min for initialization of the Ops Manager for the very first time.

 ```bash
 docker-compose build